glotzerlab/signac/doc/searching.rst

 =====================================

 It is possible to use search expressions directy on the command line, for example in combination with the ``$ signac find`` command.
-In this case filter arguments are expected to provided as valid JSON-expressions.
+In this case filter arguments are expected to be provided as valid JSON-expressions.
 However for simple filters, you can also use a *simplified syntax*!
 For example, instead of ``{'p': 2}``, you can write ``p 2``.